wasim-mustafa/wasim-mustafa.github.io/content/_index.md

 Outside that, my interests include:

-* **Education** - I take a keen interest in English education policy
+* **Education** - I take a keen interest in English education policy.

 * **Access to academia** - especially in the earth sciences, which suffers from a large socio-economic gap.
-My small part to play has been in outreach - chiefly through university events
+My small part to play has been in outreach - chiefly through university events.

 * **Science for society** - including the science-policy interface.
-My research focus has utility in understanding volcanic implications for society and environment
+My research focus has utility in understanding volcanic implications for society and environment.

-* **Commodity risk** - awarded £1,000 by BP in 2020 for a policy essay on natural gas use
+* **Commodity risk** - awarded £1,000 by BP in 2020 for a policy essay on natural gas use.

 ## Get in touch